samehinttech/Python_Learning_ML/README.md

 - [Functions](./functions) : Understanding functions and modular programming in Python.
 - [Exceptions](./exceptions) : Error handling and exceptions.
 - [OOP](./oop) : Object-oriented programming concepts in Python (Basics).
-- [Data Visualization and Analysis](./data_viz) : Introduction to data analysis using libraries like Pandas, Matplotlib, and Seaborn.
+- [Data Exploration](./data_exploration) : Introduction to data analysis using libraries like Pandas, Matplotlib, and Seaborn.

 ---
 ## Setup Instructions
 1. Clone the repository
     ```bash